benslack19/wandb-explore/README.md

 Project components:
 1. Data preparation
     - Use of a dataset from [The Cancer Genome Atlas Program (TCGA)](https://www.cancer.gov/ccg/research/genome-sequencing/tcga).
-Specifically, I use
+Specifically, I use data from the following paper of uterine carcinosarcoma https://www.cell.com/cancer-cell/fulltext/S1535-6108(17)30053-3
     - Preprocess and clean the data using Python libraries.
 2. Model development
-  - Implement a basic deep learning model using PyTorch to predict patient
+    - Implement a simple neural network model using PyTorch to predict patient remission.

-TCGNA, Weights and Biases, and AWS Sagemaker

-The purpose of is virtual environment is specifically to have `pytorch` along with the `wandb` library.
+    - Start with clinical features before integrating genomic data.
+3. MLOps Pipeline:
+    - Set up a version control system using Git for code management (this repo).
+    - Implement experiment tracking and model versioning using [Weights and Biases](https://wandb.ai/site)
+    - Set up a [virtual environment](https://github.com/benslack19/wandb-explore/blob/main/environments/wandb.yml) which can also be used in combination with a [Dockerfile](https://github.com/benslack19/wandb-explore/blob/main/Dockerfile) for reproducibility.
+4. Cloud Deployment:
+    - Deploy the model on AWS SageMaker.
+    - Implement an API endpoint for model inference.
+    - **Note: I am currently troubleshooting this step.**

+# Setup

-Note that I preferred to install packages with [mamba](https://mamba.readthedocs.io/en/latest/index.html).
+I preferred to install packages with [mamba](https://mamba.readthedocs.io/en/latest/index.html).
 I installed with miniforge release `Release 24.9.0-0`.

-# Setup

 1. I cloned [`data-science-base-repo`](https://github.com/benslack19/data-science-base-repo), renamed to `wandb-explore`, then updated the environment yaml file to be specific to this project.